yntpdotme/zippy-x/CONTRIBUTING.md

 # How to Contribute

-Thank you for considering contributing to our collaborative learning environment!
+Thank you for your interest in contributing to **ZippyX**.

-We welcome any suggestions or improvements that can enhance the learning experience for all cohort members.
+- To ensure a smooth and collaborative environment, please follow these guidelines.

+- Before contributing, set up the project locally using the steps outlined in [README.md](./README.md#docker-setup).
 </br></br>

 ## Pull Requests

-Conventional Commits use the [GitHub flow](https://guides.github.com/introduction/flow/) as main versioning workflow
+ZippyX use the [GitHub flow](https://guides.github.com/introduction/flow/) as main versioning workflow

 1. Fork the repository